explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 Notes: spaCy ships with the following built-in pipeline components.

-The part-of-speech tagger sets the token dot tag and token dot pos attributes.
+The part-of-speech tagger sets the `token.tag` and `token.pos` attributes.

-The dependency parser adds the token dot dep and token dot head attributes and is also responsible for detecting sentences and base noun phrases, also known as noun chunks.
+The dependency parser adds the `token.dep` and `token.head` attributes and is also responsible for detecting sentences and base noun phrases, also known as noun chunks.

-The named entity recognizer adds the detected entities to the doc dot ents property.
+The named entity recognizer adds the detected entities to the `doc.ents` property.
 It also sets entity type attributes on the tokens that indicate if a token is part of an entity or not.

-Finally, the text classifier sets category labels that apply to the whole text, and adds them to the doc dot cats property.
+Finally, the text classifier sets category labels that apply to the whole text, and adds them to the `doc.cats` property.

 Because text categories are always very specific, the text classifier is not included in any of the pre-trained models by default.
 But you can use it to